Best Time to Visit Short Itinerary Overview & Itinerary Things to Carry Safety & Security Cancellation Policy FAQ

 Let yourself follow Lord Shivas path.
 Allow the mountains to help you feel stronger and more aware.
 Walk part of the Panch Kedar pilgrimage – it leads everyone to inner peace.

-April to November offer the best time for traveling to Panch Kedar.
+April to November offer the best time for traveling to Panch Kedar Tour.
 The temple remains closed between winter and spring due to the heavy dusting of snow.

 Spring (April to June):

-• The trek to the Panch Kedar Temples is now open to pilgrims.
+• Trek to the Panch Kedar Temples has been opened up to pilgrims.

-• This month is at its busiest, and there are large crowds.
+• The month is the busiest and it attracts large crowds.

-• Chilly weather and a clear view of the nearby mountains.
+• Cold climate and a clear sight of the neighboring mountains.

 • Perfect for tourists visiting temples and doing sightseeing.

-• Avoid hiking during this season because the rain makes the trail slippery.
+• Do not go hiking in this season since the rain causes the path to be slippery.

 • Risk of road blockage and Landslides.